-The location of the HWRF outer- and inner-domain algorithm is based on the observed hurricane's current and projected center position based on the NHC storm message.
+The location of the HWRF outer- and inner-domain is calculated based on the observed hurricane's current and projected center position based on the NHC storm message.
 Therefore, if a storm is moving, the outer domain will not be in the same location for subsequent cycles.

 Once the domains have been defined, the vortex replacement cycle and HDAS analysis are used to create the initial nest fields.
-If a previous 6-h HWRF forecast is available, and the observed intensity of the storm is greater than or equal to 14 ms-1, the vortex is extracted from that forecast and corrected to be included in the current initialization.
-If the previous 6-hr HWRF forecast is not available, or the observed storm has a maximum wind speed of less than 14 ms-1, the HDAS vortex is corrected using the vortex correction procedure and added to the current initialization.
+If a previous 6-h HWRF forecast is available, and the observed intensity of the storm is greater than or equal to 14 m s-1, the vortex is extracted from that forecast and corrected to be included in the current initialization.
+If the previous 6-hr HWRF forecast is not available, or the observed storm has a maximum wind speed of less than 14 m s-1, the HDAS vortex is corrected using the vortex correction procedure and added to the current initialization.

-The vortex correction process involves the following steps, partially represented in Figure 2.1:
+The vortex correction process involves the following steps, partially represented in Figure 2-1:

 - 1. Interpolate the GFS analysis fields onto the HWRF model parent grids (these data will be used in the final merge after HDAS analysis). - 2.
-Interpolate the GDAS 6-h forecast onto the HWRF model parent grid, and interpolate this parent data onto nest grids and data assimilation ghost grids.
-These ghost domains are created for inner-core and storms near environment data assimilation, and have the same resolutions as the inner nests $(0.06^{\circ} \text{ and } 0.02^{\circ})$ .
-The domain size for ghost d02 is $28^{\circ}x28^{\circ}$ , and $15^{\circ}x15^{\circ}$ for ghost d03 (Fig. 2.3).

-- 3. Remove the vortex from the GDAS 6-h forecast.
+Interpolate the GDAS 6-h forecast onto the HWRF model parent grid, and interpolate this parent data onto nest grids and data-assimilation ghost grids.
+These ghost grid domains are created for storm (ghost d02) and inner-core environment (ghost d03) data assimilations, and have the same resolutions as the inner nests (0.033° and 0.011°).
+The domain size for ghost d02 is 20°x20°, and 11°x11° for ghost d03.
+After the data assimilation is complete, the d02 and d03 are interpolated from their respective ghost domains.
+More information will be described later in Section 2.5. - 3.
+Remove the vortex from the GDAS 6-h forecast.
 The remaining large-scale flow is termed the "environmental field." - 4.
-Determine which vortex will be added to the environmental fields (create a new 30°x30° dataset with 0.02° resolution).
+Determine which vortex will be added to the environmental fields (create a new 30°x30° dataset with 0.011° resolution).
 Check the availability of the HWRF 6-h forecast from the previous run (initialized 6 h before the current run) and the observed storm intensity. - a.
-If the forecast is not available: - i. if the observed storm maximum wind speed is greater than or equal to, 20 ms-1, use a bogus vortex; or - ii. if the observed maximum wind speed is less than 20 ms-1, use a corrected GDAS 6-h forecast vortex. - b.
-If the forecast is available: - i. if the observed maximum wind speed is greater than or equal to 14 ms-1, extract the vortex from the forecast fields and correct it based on the TCVitals; or - ii. if the observed maximum wind speed is less than 14 ms-1, use a corrected GDAS 6-h forecast vortex. - c.
-Interpolate the 30°x30° new data onto ghost d02 and ghost d03 domains.
+If the previous forecast is not available: - i. if the observed storm maximum wind speed is greater than or equal to, 20 m s-1, use a bogus vortex; or - ii. if the observed maximum wind speed is less than 20 m s-1, use a corrected GDAS 6-h forecast vortex. - b.
+If the previous forecast is available: - i. if the observed maximum wind speed is greater than or equal to 14 m s-1, extract the vortex from the forecast fields and correct it based on the TCVitals; or - ii. if the observed maximum wind speed is less than 14 m s-1, use a corrected GDAS 6-h forecast vortex. - c.
+Interpolate the 30°x30° new data onto ghost d02 (20°x20°) and ghost d03 (11°x11°) domains.

 Note that for each HWRF forecast, steps 2 and 3 are performed three times: 3 h before, 3 h after, and at the HWRF initialization time.
-These three time levels are necessary to support the GSI define First Guess at Appropriate Time (FGAT), described later in this chapter.
+These three time levels are necessary to support the GSI First Guess at Appropriate Time (FGAT), described later in this chapter.